juanbecerra0/Volcanic-Terrain-Generator/README.md

 As I work on this project, my tasks will likely be more complex, but I feel that this is a good set of goals to start off with.

 # Log
+### 4/17/2020 - Basic Biome Partition Algorithm
+// TODO

-### 4/17/2020 - Refactoring and Biome Partitioning Prep
+### 4/10/2020 - Refactoring and Biome Partitioning Prep
 ![9](Images/9.jpg)
 After a bit of a break, I have decided to refactor my entire generation pipeline in preparation for some of the more advanced features coming up.
 The pipeline now takes into account a cartesian coordinate system that queries both a biome map and a heightmap map, which takes care of some of the dependencies issues I would have had with the old implementation.
 In addition, I’ve opened up the pipeline to allow for bump/normal maps in addition to the regular texture generation.
 My next feature will be the biome generation algorithm.